CLSherrod/clsherrod.github.io/_posts/2025-10-06-being-a-good-person-in-a-bad-world.md

 1. **Myself** – I take care of my health, my mind, and my peace.
 I make sure I stay grounded so I don’t get swallowed up by negativity.
 2. **My love, my family, my friends** – The people closest to me deserve my best.
 They’re the ones who matter most.
-3. **My community** – I try to be a good neighbor.
+3. **My community** – I try to be a good neighbour.
 A good friend.
 A decent human being to the people around me.
 I write from my heart.

 That’s where **real impact starts**.
 Not by fixing the whole world, but by making life better for the people within reach.